Skip to content

 • Color – A California housing provider has a duty to treat all prospective renters equally, regardless of their skin color.

 • Familial Status – You cannot have housing policies or restrictions against tenants based on familial status.
-This class covers California women who are pregnant, parents with underage children, and people in the process of adopting or acquiring custody of a child or children.
+The familial status class covers California women who are pregnant, parents with underage children, and any person in the process of adopting or a person acquiring custody of a child or children.

 • Disabilities – You cannot discriminate against a California tenant on the basis of their mental disability or physical disabilities.
-In addition, you have a legal responsibility to make any necessary housing accommodations and/or modifications a tenant with a disability may request.
+In addition, you have a legal responsibility to make any necessary housing accommodations and/or modifications that a person with a disability may request to ensure the person has equal access to housing.

 • National Origin – This refers to a California tenant’s birthplace, ancestry, language, and/or customs.
-It would therefore be illegal for you to discriminate against a tenant based on their national origin accent, appearance, name, immigration status, or participation in their customs.
+It would therefore be illegal for you to discriminate against a person based on their national origin, accent, appearance, name, immigration status, or participation in their customs.
+Every person deserves fair treatment, regardless of their background.

 • Religion – You cannot discriminate against your California tenant because a tenant wears religious clothing or engages in religious practices and rituals.